 Some Strategies to Get You Started

 Pascal’s Wager dropped on to Google Play this month providing gamers with a long-sought-after souls-like RPG.
 What’s more, it is a Souls-like that sings.
 In terms of production values and gameplay, Pascal offers a genuinely engaging and immersive experience.
 It’s also looking a lot like one of the best Android games of the year.
 However, like its lofty progenitor, it is not a forgiving game.
 It is, as you no doubt imagine, difficult to say the least.
-Yet, as with so many of life’s more pressing challenges, Hardcore Droid has got your back.
+Yes, you could delve into some of the better gaming forums, such as those found over at JoyFreak.
+That path, however, isn’t for everyone.
+A conundrum to be sure.
+However, as with so many of life’s more pressing challenges, Hardcore Droid has got your back.
 In this case we’re brushing you off and sending you back into the fight with a handful of tips and tricks for Pascal’s Wager to help you keep your wind and feet when the going gets tough.
 And it will get tough.

 Like its seminal progenitor, the meat of Pascal’s Wager is in the fight and the fighting is brutal.
 Your starting character, Terrence, is a dual wielder, with two main attacks and lines of defense.
 His rapier offers a quick stab, while his broad sword allows for a long-winded heavy attack.
 Also, as you level up, you can boost your arsenal with Talents that unlock new attacks and defensive moves.
 In general, however, lead with your quick attack.
 With smaller enemies you can often spam it and dispatch them with ease, especially after a few level ups.
 Keep your heavy attack in reserve for slow and stunned character and also as part of the special attacks Terrence learns via new Talents.
 In short, use it sparingly.